Albert Hugh Smith

+Biography

+Early life

 Hugh Smith was the son of Albert John Smith, a butler, and Anne Smith of Sowerby, West Yorkshire.
 He was educated at Rishworth School, West Yorkshire, and, after a time working as a railway booking clerk, he went to Leeds University where he was awarded 1st Class BA in English in 1924 and a PhD in 1926.
 His PhD thesis was on the place-names of the North Riding and the study of place-names remained of continuing interest to him, resulting in several publications.
 He was Vaughan Fellow at Leeds University from 1924 to 1926, and was then lecturer in English at Saltley College, Birmingham from 1926 to 1928.
 In 1928 he went to Sweden and was English lecturer at Uppsala University, returning to England in 1930 to University College London (UCL) as a lecturer and reader.
 In 1932, he became president of the Viking Club, a Leeds student society founded by J. R. R. Tolkien and E. V. Gordon to which he had belonged.
 In 1937, Smith was awarded a DLit degree at London University.